lhc1224/lhc.github.io/README.md

     <em>
     </em>
 </p>
-**he samples images in the PADv2 of this paper.** Our PADv2 has rich annotations such as affordance masks as well as depth information.
+**The samples images in the PADv2 of this paper.** Our PADv2 has rich annotations such as affordance masks as well as depth information.
 Thus it provides a solid foundation for the affordance detection task.
 <p align="center">
     <img src="./img/dataset1.png" width="860"/> <br />
     <em>